 You can withdraw the money at any time before you turn 60.
 However, you will lose the government bonus, the interest on this bonus, and pay a 5% charge.
 Therefore, you should only invest in this type of ISA if you’re confident that you will be able to leave the money untouched.
 If you’re likely to need the money before then, then a Cash ISA may be of more use as you would not lose your interest.

 Savers will be able to contribute to one Lifetime ISA in each tax year, as well as a cash ISA and stocks and shares ISA.
 This gives you a wider pool of options when planning your savings, particularly if you’re unsure whether you’ll need to withdraw your savings before the age of 60 but would still like to pay in to a Lifetime ISA.

-You can use your ISA to fund your first home, details below:
+You can use your ISA to fund your first home - Lifetime ISA rules below:

 Full or partial withdrawals can be made from the age of 60.
 The money can be used for any purpose and will be paid free of tax, funds are permitted to remain invested and any interest and investment growth will be tax-free.
 Withdrawals are also tax-free.